-On November 6, 2018, as an inducement grant pursuant to Nasdaq Listing Rule 5635(c)(4), the Company's Chief Executive Officer was granted performance options (the "Performance Options") to purchase up to 800,000 shares of the Common Stock at an exercise price of \$9.50 per share, the closing market price for a share of the Common Stock on the date of the grant.
-As long as he remains employed by the Company, such Performance Options shall vest upon the closing market price of the Common Stock achieving certain predetermined levels and his serving as the Chief Executive Officer of the Company for at least 3 years.
+On November 6, 2018, as an inducement grant pursuant to Nasdaq Listing Rule 5635(c)(4), the Company's Chief Executive Officer was granted performance options (the "Performance Options") to purchase up to 800,000 shares of Common Stock at an exercise price of \$9.50 per share, the closing market price for a share of Common Stock on the date of the grant.
+As long as he remains employed by the Company, such Performance Options shall vest upon the closing market price of Common Stock achieving certain predetermined levels and his serving as the Chief Executive Officer of the Company for at least 3.0 years.
 In the event of a change of control of the Company, all of the unvested Performance Options will vest if the per share price payable to the stockholders of the Company in connection with the Change of Control is an amount reaching those certain predetermined levels required for the Performance Options to otherwise vest.
-The Company recognized \$0.1 million in stock-based compensation expense related to outstanding Performance Options in the three months ended December 31, 2018.
-As of December 31, 2018, the Company had \$2.3 million of unrecognized compensation expense related to outstanding Performance Options expected to be recognized over a weighted-average period of approximately 2.8 years.
+The Company recognized \$0.2 million and \$0.1 million in stock-based compensation expense related to outstanding Performance Options in the three months ended December 31, 2019 and 2018, respectively.
+As of December 31, 2019, the Company had \$1.5 million of unrecognized compensation expense related to outstanding Performance Options expected to be recognized over a weighted-average period of approximately 1.8 years.